Tiziano Ferro: Personal life

-In 2006, Ferro appeared on the Italian TV show Che Tempo fai and joked that Mexican women "all had mustaches", which invited backlash from Mexican fans and negatively impacted subsequent album sales there.
+In 2006, Ferro appeared on the Italian TV show Che Tempo Che Fa and joked that Mexican women "all had moustaches", which invited backlash from Mexican fans and negatively impacted subsequent album sales there.

 Ferro was diagnosed with depression in 2008 and started taking antidepressants.
 In late 2009, he came close to taking his own life, going as far as to write a suicide note.
-In early 2010 his desperation led him to break down and came out to his father, an event that inspired the title of his first book, Trent'anni e una chiacchierata con papà (Thirty years old and a chat with dad).
+In early 2010 his desperation led him to break down and came out to his father, an event that inspired the title of his first book, Trent'anni e una chiacchierata con papà ("Thirty years old and a chat with dad").
 This book, published in October 2010, is based on his personal diaries, dutifully kept since his teenage years.
 Its release was preceded by an interview with Vanity Fair in which he came out as gay.
 The following year Ferro moved back to Italy to live closer to his friends and family.
 Ferro released a second autobiographical book, L'amore è una cosa semplice (Love is a simple thing), in February 2013.

 In 2019, Ferro announced his marriage to former Warner Bros. consultant Victor Allen.
-The two were married in Sabaudia, a comune of the Latina province in Latium.
+The two were married in Sabaudia, a municipality in Ferro's native Province of Latina, in Latium.
 In a statement made to Corriere della Sera, Ferro confirmed that he considers himself both "gay and Catholic".
 On 28 February 2022, Ferro announced that he and Allen had become fathers to two children, a girl and a boy.
 Later that year, Ferro told Rolling Stone Italia that he would not apply for Italian passports for his children, who are also American citizens, because Italian law does not acknowledge Allen and deprives them of their right to have two parents responsible for their welfare.
 On 19 September 2023, Ferro announced his separation and pending divorce from Allen.
 Their divorce was finalized in March 2024.

 Ferro has spoken out against what he refers to as Italy's anti-homosexual policies, in particular the many obstacles to parenthood for homosexual couples, including the criminalization of surrogacy and the government's refusal to recognize a second same-sex parent.